Science-Alive/Science-Alive.github.io/_posts/intro-to-web-dev/2025-10-23-html-fundamentals.md

 workshop: Intro to Web Development
 author: Danny
 categories: tech
-order: 2
+order: 4
 ---

 Welcome to the **Structure** part of web development!
-Think of HTML as the **skeleton** of your website, it holds the content and semantic structure of what you're trying to conveyto your reader.
+Think of HTML as the **skeleton** of your website, it holds the content and semantic structure of what you're trying to convey to your reader.

 ---